District 41 Historyupdated June 2014

 The WatchD.O.G.S. father-involvement program was piloted by Forest Glen School.

-A new Voice Over Internet Provider phone system was installed to replace the District’s aging phones, as recommended by the technology audit.
+A new Voice Over Internet Provider phone system was installed to replace the district’s aging phones.

 The Teams For Excellence were established: The Continuous Improvement Team, The Learning Leadership Team and The Professional Development Team.
 In addition, each school established a Building Leadership Team.